Lancetnik/FastDepends/README.md

 ---

 ### Features
-Syncronous code is fully supported at this package: without any `async_to_sync`, `run_sync`, `syncify` or any another tricks.
+Syncronous code is fully supported at this package: without any `async_to_sync`, `run_sync`, `syncify` or any other tricks.

-Also, *FastDI* casts function return the same way, it can be very felpfull to build your own tools.
+Also, *FastDepends* casts function return the same way, it can be very felpfull to build your own tools.

 There is two main defferences from native Fastapi DI System.